 4pm – Cashier Payment closes

-Metro and Taxi seems to be the most convenient way to get to the Consulate embassy.
+Metro and Taxi seem to be the most convenient way to get to the Consulate embassy.
 Here are the directions to get there:

-- Green Line – Drop off at Al Qusais Metro Station, and you can also take a taxicab as it might get very hot if you walk (around 3 blocks away)
+- Green Line – Drop off at Al Qusais Metro Station or Etisalat Station and you can also take a taxicab as it might get very hot if you walk (around 3 blocks away)

 Google Map Location